benhibou/MP2RAGE_processing/README.md

 J.P.
 Marques and R. Gruetter,  https://doi.org/10.1371/journal.pone.0069294

-I developped a Bruker method to run with Paravision 6 and the associated software written as a mixture of C program and python script to analyze the data.
+I developped a Bruker method to run with Paravision 6 and the associated software written as a mixture of C program and python scripts to analyze the data.
 The processing software requires only to have access to the "method" file of the expreriment and the 2dseq file obtained from a complex Fourier transform of the aquired fid data.